MP Estate Planning UK

 Type of TrustIncome Tax TreatmentCapital Gains Tax Treatment

-It’s essential for beneficiaries and trustees to understand the tax implications of the trust they are involved with.
-For more information on the types of trusts, you can visit the UK Government’s website on trusts and.
+It’s essential for beneficiaries and trustees to understand the tax implications of the specific trust they are involved with.
+For more information on the types of trusts, you can visit the HMRC guidance on types of trusts.

 UK inheritance tax for trusts